galvin96/vihu96/index.md

 ![dong_nai_que_huong_em.jpg](/images/dong_nai_que_huong_em.jpg)

-I've deploy 4 LMS systems for The Children House of Dong Nai province, HoChiMinh Communist Youth Union of Ho Chi Minh city, Vietnam Youth Federation of Ho Chi Minh city and HoChiMinh Communist Youth Union of School of Management - University of Economics Ho Chi Minh City.
+I've deployed 4 LMS systems for The Children House of Dong Nai province, HoChiMinh Communist Youth Union of Ho Chi Minh city, Vietnam Youth Federation of Ho Chi Minh city and HoChiMinh Communist Youth Union of School of Management - University of Economics Ho Chi Minh City.
 All of systems provide an platform of online contest with a variaty of the question types, serve large amount of traffic at the same time.

 ### Messenger Chatbot (NodeJS)